 Australia and Iraq enjoy a friendly and diverse relationship, with regular engagement on diplomatic, political, security, economic and humanitarian issues.
 Australia and Iraq are represented bilaterally through Embassies in Baghdad and Canberra respectively.
 Iraq has a Consulate-General in Sydney and the Kurdish Regional Government retains a representative office, also in Sydney.

 Australia has had diplomatic relations with Iraq in various forms since 1935.
 Australia opened an Embassy in Baghdad in 1976 and Iraq established an Embassy in Canberra in 1995.

 After the closure of the Australian Embassy in Baghdad in 1991, and the closure of the Iraqi Embassy in Canberra in 2003, full diplomatic relations resumed when both Embassies reopened in 2004, following the transfer of authority from the Coalition Provisional Authority to the Iraqi Interim Government.

 People to people links

+There is a sizeable Iraqi community in Australia.
+According to the ABS Migration Australia data, at 23 October 2017, 67,355 people born in Iraq were living in Australia.
 The resettlement of Iraqis who have fled their home country remains a priority within Australia’s offshore Humanitarian Programme.
-In the last 10 years, around 22,000 Iraqis who have fled violence and unrest in Iraq have found a new life in Australia.
-Iraqis were the single largest nationality granted visas under the offshore Humanitarian Programme over this period, with around one in every five refugees resettled in Australia coming from Iraq.
+Between 2007–08 and 2016–17, around 31,480 Iraqis who had fled violence and unrest in Iraq have found a new life in Australia.
+Iraqis were the single largest nationality granted visas under the offshore Humanitarian Programme over this period, with around one in every four humanitarian entrants resettled in Australia coming from Iraq.

 For more information on the Iraqi economy, please see our Iraq fact sheet [PDF 50 KB].